pp4rs/2024-uzh-installation-guide/docs/python.md

 ```

 which tells us that Python is installed.
-But, because most operating systems these days have some additional version of Python installed, this doesn't guarantee that the Miniforge version is available for us to use from the terminal.
+But, because most operating systems these days have some additional version of Python installed, this doesn't guarantee that the Miniforge/Miniconda version is available for us to use from the terminal.

 To check, initiate Python by entering the following into a terminal and pressing `Return`: